 - Trenton – Pit bulls, Rottweilers, and Chows are considered vicious; and

 - West Point – Pit bulls, Rottweilers, Doberman Pinschers, German Shepherds, Chows, Presa Canarios, and wolf hybrids are all considered potentially vicious.

-Because there have been so many dog attacks and dog bites throughout Georgia, Atlanta, and other cities have strengthened the rules regarding the types of breeds that can be present in public places and the types of breeds that are considered to be inherently dangerous and potentially vicious.
+Atlanta and other cities throughout Georgia have strengthened the rules regarding the types of breeds that can be present in public places and the types of breeds that are considered to be inherently dangerous and potentially vicious.
 It may seem unfair to discriminate against certain dog breeds.
 However, there is a trend that suggests that certain dog breeds are more prone to attack humans and other pets than others.
-This does not mean that there are no good Pit bulls or Rottweilers out there.
-All dogs have the potential to be good, but can only be good with adequate training and responsible and loving owners.
+All dogs have the potential to be good, but can only be good with adequate training by responsible and loving owners.

 Montlick & Associates, Attorneys at Law